Nikhilgulati841/PyWhileWork/ideas_while_work.md

 **Disclaimer 2-->** Make this data printed as a schedule.csv or xlsx as schedule 1, Schedule 2 or Date 1, Date 2 (Learn Read and write to the file using python)

-**Disclaimer 2-->** Use the append method to store N number of time slots and also to update and delete use the list.
+**Disclaimer 3-->** Use the append method to store N number of time slots and also to update and delete use the list.

+**Disclaimer 3-->** As sson as you have typed all your Slots, Display it also.

 1--> Use User input to ask for **Time Slots** as t1,t2,t3... t7 or user input until user want's to stop